Women’s Support Group

 Ukulele Sunrise Jam

-• Players meet at 8:30 a.m. for an hour of jamming at Café 152 Bread Company, 60 4th St. Songs available at www.GilroyUkuleleJam.com.
+- Players meet at 8:30 a.m. for an hour at Café 152 Bread Company, 60 4th St. They play songs from songbooks, which are available at www.GilroyUkuleleJam.com.

 First & Third Sundays

 Grief Support Group

 - Group meets at 2 p.m. at the United Methodist Church, 17175 Monterey St. It provides a safe place to share grief.
 Details: (408) 607-5779 or email email@example.com.

 - Beginning Drawing with Charcoal and Pastel for ages 13 and older takes place at 3:30 p.m., at the Gilroy Library, 660 W. Sixth St. Details and to register www.sccl.org/events

 - Take an Adult & Teen Craft: Cornucopia Decorating class at 2 p.m., at the Gilroy Library, 660 W. Sixth St. Details and to register www.sccl.org/events

 - Fortino Winery Fall Boutique will be held from 11 a.m. to 5 p.m., 4005 Hecker Pass Highway.
 Vendors, crafts and excellent wine.
 Visit for a day of shopping and sipping your favorite Fortino wines.
 Free to the public.

 - Enjoy a delicious dinner with live music, drawing, and silent auction from 5 to 9 p.m. at the Gilroy Lodge on the Hill, 2765 Hecker Pass Highway.
 View photography from the exhibit “Homeless Voices” by Kirti Bassendine.